 a symbolic link to one) determines what is run.

-model, with
+init model, with

 variants, so for example to enable/disable individual services

-RedHat uses files in /etc/sysconfig
+RedHat uses files in /etc/sysconfig, SUSE first

-used the file /etc/rc.config
+used the file /etc/rc.config and then this was

-split into separate files under etc/rc.config.d
+split into separate files under etc/rc.config.d,

 and Debian goes for gold by having only two levels, and which